‘Tis the Season of Giving

 As we grow older the meaning of the season changes.
 Most importantly, the spiritual meaning of the season becomes important.
 As a Christian, I love the story and symbols associated with the birth of Christ and enjoy the warm feelings and life-giving message of his ministry.
 He brought a message of peace and love towards our fellowman as radical and relevant today as it was 2000 years ago.
 And as I think about that message I know that the holidays are not about getting but rather about creating a season of gathering and giving.

 Of course, the important giving is not material.
 (Most people would agree that the holidays have become far too commercial.)
 The important giving has to do with our hearts–our human connections, time together, appreciation, love and support.
 Now I feel the stirrings of some feelings within.
 Excitement is not the word.
 Maybe gratitude, even compassion.
-Judy and I are going to visit two of our daughters and their families in Las Vegas and Chandler, AZ.
-(We also got to see our son and family over Thanksgiving and Judy recently spent time with another daughter in Seattle.)
+Judy and I are going to visit two of our daughters and their families during the holidays.

 To Be Present

 I think about what it will be like to be with our daughters and their families.
 (I have to confess, I always have a hard time putting my work aside.)
 But I don’t want to take this time for granted.
 We don’t see them that often.
 And it’s too easy to hurry from one activity to another.
 I really want to be present with them.
 Give them a good, long hug.
 Listen as my daughters and sons-in-law talk about their lives, their joys and frustrations.
 Watch them.
 Really see them.
 Join them in their routines.
-Play with their children (that’s the easy part).
+Have fun with our grandkids.
 Express the pride and love I feel for them.

 Roger K. Allen, Ph.D. is an expert in personal transformation, leadership, and teams.
 His tools and methods have helped hundreds of businesses and tens of thousands of people transform the ways they work and live.
 To learn more, visit www.theheroschoice.com.